vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - [Training campaigns for Attack simulation](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-training-campaigns)
   - Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign Training campaigns directly to users.

 For now, we will take a deep dive into a ***Credential Harvest*** simulation, one of the several [social engineering techniques](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-get-started?view=o365-worldwide#simulations) to choose from.
-Create the  ***Credential Harvest*** simulation using the steps provided by Microsoft to [simulate a phishing attack](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulations).
+Create the  ***Credential Harvest*** simulation using the steps provided by Microsoft to [simulate a phishing attack](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/attack-simulation-training-simulations) and select the global payload: `Keep Office 365 Password`.
 Upon completion, you should have a simulation in progress.

 ![IMAGE](/images/mdo-attack-simulation/mdo-attack-simulation-1.png)